 Two of the most popular cards for dining are the Uber credit card and the Amex Gold Card.
 While these cards both earn great rewards for dining, they serve very different crowds in terms of the rewards they offer.
 In this article, I’ll walk though the benefit of both of these cards and showcase which card might be better for you based on your own travel goals.

-Update: Some offers below are no longer available — click here for the latest deals!
+Update: Some offers below are no longer available and changes have been made to the Uber Card — click here for the latest deals!

 The standard welcome bonus open to the public is for 25,000 Membership Rewards after you spend $2,000 in the first three months after account opening.
 This isn’t a horrible bonus but there are offers out there for 50,000 Membership Rewards after you spend $2,000, so you might want to hold out until you can apply for that offer.